In LOVE FASHION

 Howes adds comment to this very real gender disparity by pointing out the amazing ability she has through Poème to make creative and business decisions with other women rather than dealing predominantly with men.
 Generally in fashion, during the process of garments designed by and made for women, “you actually have no contact with the women who are making your clothes.”
 This is one of those system-imbalances integral to readjusting alignment again: how can women support women in creative processes if they never actually deal directly with women?
 How can women creatively impact the future of production if women are never in charge?

 Like most small businesses, the toll of COVID-19 has been rough, but unlike many small businesses whose concerns are contained to the economic climate of their immediate vicinity, Howes is deeply aware that drops in Poème’s success do not just affect her and her family: they affect the artisans in Bali as well.
-Howes estimates that employment numbers probably dropped from about 70 to 40 artisans during COVID due to the decline in various small-brands’ sales.
+Howes estimates that employment numbers probably dropped from about 70 to 30 artisans during COVID due to the decline in various small-brands’ sales.
 Unlike large high-street brands who have notoriously abandoned massive orders and refused to pay for work done, Howes is deeply concerned about the well-being of the garment workers whose hands produce her designs.
-She says, “I understand being up late at night because you’re wondering about the people that have to feed their families, like, how are they?
-[Further] how are we [as the fashion industry] letting this happen?
-And how are we [the consumers] not knowing about this too?”
+She says, “I understand being up late at night because you’re wondering about the people that have to feed their families.
+[Further] how are we in the fashion industry letting this happen?
+And how are we as consumers not knowing about this too?”

 Howes has also used this time to join new collectives of ethically-minded people.
 For anyone paying attention these last few years, there seems to be an increase in activism and springing up of eco-communities: people are seriously considering ways of opting out of some of the capitalistic, individualist, hierarchical, and competitive features predominant in traditional business approaches.
 These new approaches are perhaps considered traditionally “feminine” by their collaborative, interconnected, and supportive traits, but it’s simply about giving women more space to create something better for themselves.
 She points out that like-minded people are starting to increasingly find each other, connect, and share resources, and that all of this is ultimately hopeful.